- DegreeBachelor of Arts (B.A.)

 Prof. Dr. Regina M. Baumgärtner

-Professor for Tourism Business Administration and Marketing
+Professor of Tourism Business Administration and Marketing

 Student advisory service